History & Map of Herbicide-Resistant Weeds In Michigan

 In 1980, common lambsquarters was the first weed to be confirmed resistant to the triazine herbicides (Group 5) in Huron County, Michigan by PhD student E. Patrick Fuerst and Professor Donald Penner.
 Over the years following, a few more weeds were confirmed resistant by MSU weed scientists Donald Penner, Jim Kells, Karen Renner and Bernard Zandstra.
 In 2000, Steve Gower began a more formalized screening program through MSU Diagnostic Services.
 In 2010, the screenings were moved to the laboratory of Christy Sprague and in 2015 they returned to Diagnostic Services under the direction of Erin Hill.
 The current screening process, supported largely by the Michigan Soybean Promotion Committee, involves greenhouse bioassays started from weed seeds harvested from escaped weeds.
 Each weed is screened against five to six different sites of action in an effort to detect new incidents of resistance and cases of multiple resistance.

-To view a summary of our latest findings visit the MSU Extension news article, “2020 Status of herbicide-resistant weeds in Michigan“.
+To view a summaries of our latest findings visit the MSU Extension news articles in the links below to see the Status of herbicide-resistant weeds in Michigan that year.